tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

 A TEP is broken into sections which can be merged into source control incrementally in order to support an iterative development process.
-A number of section are required for a TEP to get merged in the `proposed` state (see the different states in the [TEP Metadata](#tep-metadata)).
-The rest of the section can be updated once being discussed more during Working Groups and agreed on.
+A number of sections are required for a TEP to get merged in the `proposed` state (see the different states in the [TEP Metadata](#tep-metadata)).
+The other sections cane be updated after further discussions and agreement from the Working Groups.

 [road to Go 2]: https://blog.golang.org/toward-go2